marcizhu/microk8s-nas/README.md

 2. DNS-level ad-filtering, similar to Pi-Hole.
 Blocks ads, adult content, etc
 3. Custom domain: resolves any subdomain `*.nas-local.io` to the cluster's IP

 By configuring the cluster as the primary DNS in the router, any device connected by DHCP will be able to access any service deployed through the subdomains `*.nas-local.io`.
 NGINX Ingress will route the requests depending on the `Host:` HTTP header.

 Thanks to MetalLB, any non-HTTP service can be deployed on its own IP address, so that it doesn't interfere with other services.

 ## :wrench:&nbsp; Maintenance

-Maintenance of the cluster is fairly minimal thanks to Renovate and ArgoCD: an hourly cronjob runs renovate bot, which will create PRs in this repo to update docker images in the cluster.
+Maintenance of the cluster is fairly minimal thanks to Renovate and ArgoCD: an hourly cronjob runs renovate bot, which will create PRs in this repo to update docker images and Helm charts in the cluster.
 Then, ArgoCD will apply any PR merged into `master` automatically, keeping everything up-to-date with minimal interaction.

 ## :open_file_folder:&nbsp; Repository structure

 The git repository contains the following directories.
 The main folder is `apps`, which contains the Kubernetes manifests for all applications running in the cluster.
-The folder `bootstrap` contains some CRDs needed to bootstrap the cluster, but they are not needed afterwards.
+The folder `bootstrap` contains some scripts needed to bootstrap the cluster, but they are not needed afterwards.

 ```
 📁 (root)
-├─📁 apps       # cluster apps, usually one file per application
+├── 📁 apps       # ArgoCD apps, usually one file per application
+│   ├── 📁 gickup   # Manifest files for gickup
+│   └── 📁 renovate # Manifest files for Renovate Bot
-├─📁 bootstrap  # CRDs and other resources for setting up the cluster
+└── 📁 bootstrap  # Scripts and other resources for setting up the cluster
 ```